-All Beckhoff EtherCAT devices have an ESI-EEPROM which contains the EtherCAT identity with the revision number.
-The EtherCAT slave information, also colloquially known as the ESI/XML configuration file for the EtherCAT master, is stored in it.
+All Beckhoff EtherCAT devices have a so-called ESI-EEPROM, which contains the EtherCAT identity with the revision number.
+Stored in it is the EtherCAT slave information, also colloquially known as ESI/XML configuration file for the EtherCAT master.
 See the corresponding chapter in the EtherCAT system manual (Link) for the relationships.

-Beckhoff also stores the eBIC in the ESI-EEPROM.
-The eBIC was introduced into Beckhoff IO production (terminals, box modules) in 2020; as of 2023, implementation is largely complete.
+The eBIC is also stored in the ESI-EEPROM.
+The eBIC was introduced into the Beckhoff I/O production (terminals, box modules) from 2020; widespread implementation is expected in 2021.

-The user can electronically access the eBIC (if present) as follows:
+The user can electronically access the eBIC (if existent) as follows:

-- With all EtherCAT devices, the EtherCAT master (TwinCAT) can read the eBIC from the ESI-EEPROM - From TwinCAT 3.1 build 4024.11, the eBIC can be displayed in the online view. - To do this, check the "Show Beckhoff Identification Code (BIC)" checkbox under EtherCAT → Advanced Settings → Diagnostics:
+- · With all EtherCAT devices, the EtherCAT master (TwinCAT) can read the eBIC from the ESI-EEPROM - From TwinCAT 3.1 build 4024.11, the eBIC can be displayed in the online view. - To do this, check the checkbox "Show Beckhoff Identification Code (BIC)" under EtherCAT → Advanced Settings → Diagnostics:

-The BTN and its contents are then displayed:
+• The BTN and its contents are then displayed:

-- Note: As shown in the figure, the production data HW version, FW version, and production date, which have been programmed since 2012, can also be displayed with "Show production info". - Access from the PLC: From TwinCAT 3.1. build 4024.24, the functions FB_EcReadBIC and FB_EcReadBTN for reading into the PLC are available in the Tc2_EtherCAT library from v3.3.19.0. - EtherCAT devices with a CoE directory may also have the object 0x10E2:01 to display their own eBIC, which can also be easily accessed by the PLC:
+- Note: as can be seen in the illustration, the production data HW version, FW version and production date, which have been programmed since 2012, can also be displayed with "Show Production Info". - Access from the PLC: From TwinCAT 3.1. build 4024.24 the functions FB_EcReadBIC and FB_EcReadBTN are available in the Tc2_EtherCAT Library from v3.3.19.0 for reading into the PLC.. - In the case of EtherCAT devices with CoE directory, the object 0x10E2:01 can additionally by used to display the device's own eBIC; the PLC can also simply access the information here: